May 2024 County Labor Market Information

 Month-over Job Changes

-Total Farm lost 100 jobs during the same reporting period.
+The Government and Professional and Business Services industries each added 100 jobs during the same reporting period.

 Year-over Job Changes

-The Government industry experienced the largest year-over change, gaining 1,100 jobs.
-The Leisure and Hospitality industry gained 900 jobs over the past year.
-Trade, Transportation, and Utilities experienced a year-over gain of 600 jobs.
-The Private Education and Health Services industry gained 500 jobs since this time in 2022.
-The Manufacturing industry experienced a year-over gain of 200 jobs.
+The Leisure and Hospitality industry experienced the largest year-over change, adding 800 jobs.
+The Professional and Business Services industry experienced a year-over gain of 600 jobs.
+The Private Education and Health Services and Trade, Transportation, and Utilities industries each experienced an increase of 200 jobs over the past year.

 This report is written by the San Luis Obispo County Workforce Development Board Staff.